Temesgen123/ecommerce/README.md

   npx tsx prisma/seed-admin.ts
 ```

-Once logged in, additional admin accounts can be created the same way, and **driver accounts can be created directly from the admin panel** at `/admin/drivers`.

 ### 6. Set up Google OAuth (for customer sign-in)

 1. Go to [Google Cloud Console](https://console.cloud.google.com) → APIs & Services → Credentials